rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 The sons of Harim, 1,017. ^0742

-The Levites : the sons of Jeshua, namely of Kadmiel of the sons of Hodevah, 74. ^0743
+The Levites: the sons of Jeshua, namely of Kadmiel of the sons of Hodevah, 74. ^0743

-The singers : the sons of Asaph, 148. ^0744
+The singers: the sons of Asaph, 148. ^0744

-The gatekeepers : the sons of Shallum, the sons of Ater, the sons of Talmon, the sons of Akkub, the sons of Hatita, the sons of Shobai, 138. ^0745
+The gatekeepers: the sons of Shallum, the sons of Ater, the sons of Talmon, the sons of Akkub, the sons of Hatita, the sons of Shobai, 138. ^0745

-The temple servants : the sons of Ziha, the sons of Hasupha, the sons of Tabbaoth, ^0746
+The temple servants: the sons of Ziha, the sons of Hasupha, the sons of Tabbaoth, ^0746

 the sons of Keros, the sons of Sia, the sons of Padon, ^0747